-Regularly check to see if there are any breaks in the coil cable.
-If there are, you will need a new coil.
-If you do not see breaks it is still a good idea to test the coil by using a new one.
+Regularly check to see if there are any breaks in the coil cable, particularly if you are experiencing intermittent sound.
+If there are breaks you will need a new coil.
+If there are no visible breaks it is still a good idea to test the coil by using a new one.